pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 ## J/K & M-expressions

-By now, I talked about APL itself, but also J, K, and Q. It is easy to think of J and K as simple iterations of APL, but in reality, both of these adoptions are a combination of APL and a second programming language.
+So far, I talked about APL itself, but also J, K, and Q. It is easy to think of J and K as simple iterations of APL, but in reality, both of these adoptions are a combination of APL and a second programming language.

 For J, this other part is FP, a language proposed by John Backus in his Turing award lecture (and one of my favourite papers) "[Can Programming Be Liberated